Glossary

 Computer Embroidery

 Style of embroidery made on computer-driven single and multi-head sewing machines allowing for a much greater level of detail than older methods of embroidery.
 Computer embroidery was developed in the 1970s and became widespread in the mid-1980s.
-It is now the predominate manufacturing method for embroidered patches.
+It is now the primary manufacturing method for embroidered patches.

 Current Issue